crushlovely/skyline/css/README.md

-Skyline is an object-oriented CSS architecture system written in SCSS with BEM notation and is heavily inspired by the concepts found in SMACCS, InuitCSS, Bootstrap, & Atomic Design.
+Skyline is an object-oriented CSS architecture system written in SCSS with BEM notation and is heavily inspired by the concepts found in SMACCS, ITCSS, Bootstrap, & Atomic Design.